zzzzhub/offsets/README.md

 [CURRENT VERSION](https://github.com/zzzzhub/offsets/blob/main/current)

 ## INFO
-> VMVALUES and OFFSETS are auto dumped using patterns there then CHECKED and CONFIRMED
+> VMVALUES and OFFSETS are auto dumped using STRINGS there then CHECKED and CONFIRMED in IDA and cross refrenced against [luau-lang](https://github.com/luau-lang/luau)
+>
 > If your looking reach out make sure to contact @credential_ or @2qp0 on discord

 ## Accuracy